kofiarthurs/elastic-siem/README.md

 <img src="https://imgur.com/eQMYyWE.png" height="80%" width="80%"/>

-As soon as the scan ran the email was sent to my gmail.
+As soon as the scan ran an email was sent to my gmail.
 The Alerts dashboard show the time as well.

 <img src="https://imgur.com/l6bU06T.png" height="80%" width="80%"/>